kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Kentucky?

 Interested persons may also contact the Kentucky DOC to obtain an inmate record.
-Under the Kentucky Open Records Act, the DOC makes inmate records open for inspection or copy except in cases where records have been exempted in line with Kentucky statutes.
+Under the Kentucky Open Records Act, the DOC makes inmate records open for inspection or copy, except in cases where records have been exempted in line with Kentucky statutes.
 To obtain an inmate record, send an email to correctionsopenrecords@ky.gov.
 Requesters are advised to include a mailing address on their requests for any further correspondence.

-Note that the provided email will receive records requests but will not receive responses to inquiries on the requests.
 Similarly, requesters may provide the full name of the inmate, birth date, and any other relevant inmate information by mail or fax to:

 Department of Corrections